Effectiveness and detection of denial of service attacks in Tor: Effectiveness of the attack

 \subsection{Simulation results}

-As we have already mentioned, our model does not take into account the fact that relays fail for reasons unrelated to an attacker; for example, there may be transient network failures, a relay may have reached its bandwidth cap, etc. Furthermore, our model assumes that paths are chosen with replacement,\footnote{To do otherwise would mean that our analytic model would have to take into account the bandwidth contribution of a chosen relay.} whereas Tor circuits are chosen without replacement.
-So to assess the quality of our analytic model, we implement a ``replay'' simulation as described below and compare the proportion of eventually-controlled circuits predicted by the analytic model to the proportion that are eventually controlled in the simulation.
+As we have already mentioned, our model makes a number of unrealistic assumptions.
+It does not take into account the fact that relays fail for reasons unrelated to an attacker; for example, there may be transient network failures, a relay may have reached its bandwidth cap, etc. It assumes that paths are chosen with replacement,\footnote{To do otherwise would mean that our analytic model would have to take into account the bandwidth contribution of a chosen relay.} whereas Tor circuits are chosen without replacement.
+And it assumes that there is sufficient bandwidth for the attacker to compromise her desired ratios with any combination of guard-only, exit-only, and guard-exit relays.
+To assess the quality of our analytic model in light of these assumptions, we implement a replay simulation as described below and compare the proportion of eventually-controlled circuits predicted by the analytic model to the proportion that are eventually controlled in the simulation.

 Define a \emph{lifecycle} for a relay~$R$ to be a function $\ell_R:\set{0,1,\dotsc}\to\set{-1, 0, 1}$.
 The idea is that we ``probe'' $R$ some number of times, and $\ell_R(t)$ is the result of the $t$-th probe.
 A probe consists of constructing a circuit of the form~$(G, R, E)$ and downloading a small file through the circuit, where $G$ and $E$ are relays that we control.
 Probe~$t$ \emph{succeeds} ($\ell_R(t) = 1$) if the file is successfully downloaded and otherwise the probe \emph{fails}.
-A probe may fail because $R$ is not in the consensus at time~$t$ ($\ell_R(t) = -1$) or for some other reason such as a transient network failure, bandwidth limiting, etc. ($(\ell_R(t) = 0$).
-A \emph{trial} consists of probing each relay in the network.
+A probe may fail because $R$ is not in the consensus at time~$t$ ($\ell_R(t) = -1$) or for some other reason such as a transient network failure, bandwidth limiting, etc.\ ($\ell_R(t) = 0$).
+A \emph{trial} consists of probing each relay in the network---i.e., $\setst{\ell_R(t)}{\text{$R$ a relay}}$ for some fixed $t$.
 We collect lifecycle data on each relay in the deployed network by conducting some number of trials; for the results reported here, we conducted $100$ trials over a period of about $48$ hours.